Upright Row: Muscles Worked and How To Do

 Which muscles do upright rows work?

-The upright row is a compound exercise that primarily works the muscles of the upper back, including the trapezius, rhomboids, and latissimus dorsi.
+The upright row is a compound exercise that primarily works the upper back muscles, including the trapezius, rhomboids, and latissimus dorsi.
 It also works the muscles of the forearms and biceps to a lesser extent.

 Can the upright row cause shoulder impingement?